DLibatique/LATN102-S20/notes/module-2-overview.md

   * Imperative
   * Subjunctive

-Like we did with nouns, we will first need to consult the **dictionary entry** to determine what form a verb takes.
+Like we did with nouns, we will first need to consult the **dictionary entry** to determine the verb form.
 Below we have the dictionary entry for *videō*:

 *videō*, *vidēre*, *vīdī*, *vīsus* - to see